PAA-NCIC/blitz/README.md

 # blitz

-Be a Light and Efficient System
+Be a Light and Efficient Deep Learning System